 Mindfulness has been described as being aware of where we are and what we are doing, without being overwhelmed or reactive.

-Scientist and Writer, Jon Kabat-Zinn, defined mindfulness as: “The awareness that arises from paying attention, on purpose, in the present moment and non-judgmentally”
+Scientist and Writer, Jon Kabat-Zinn, refers to mindfulness as awareness that happens as a result of purposefully paying attention in the moment and in a non-judgemental way.